sudvarma/craft/README.md

        e)    Divide the aggregare appropriately across the group

-### Major backend Design Elements
+### High-level backend Design Elements

-       -      Event [NEW/ACTIVE/CLEARED]
+       -      Event [NEW/ACTIVE/SETTLEMENT/CLEARED]
        -      User
        -      Event-User
        -      Event-User-txn (partitioned across cluster)
+       -      Event-User-settle
-       -      Reports (Partitioned materialized views that could be refreshed at varyiing intervals)
+       -      Reports (Partitioned materialized views that could be refreshed at varying intervals)
        -      The EVENTS in CLEARED state, could be moved to document database _event document containing all details for a given event_

- ### Exposed REST APIs
+ ### High-level REST APIs

        -      /events
                      POST - would create a new event